m-anish/PagodaLightPico/README.md

 - `GET /api/config` - Current configuration as JSON
 - `GET /api/status` - System status as JSON
 - `GET /api/pins` - PWM pins status as JSON

+#### Upload Pages (0.4.1)
+- `GET /upload-config` — Streamed HTML page to upload a new `config.json` in 1KB chunks.
+- `GET /upload-sun-times` — Streamed HTML page to upload a new `sun_times.json` in 1KB chunks.
+- Uploads use chunked endpoints to reduce RAM usage on Pico W. On success, the device applies the new file (config may require a soft reboot).

 ## Usage